NM2/smartie-doc/index.md

 ![stacked-area-example-zoom](https://raw.githubusercontent.com/NM2/smartie-doc/master/images/passive/stacked-area-zoomed.png)

 ### Top N
 Similarly to the Time based charts, this section presents the the main metrics (i.e. traffic volume, round-trip time) using horizontal bars.
 The value for each bar is the aggregation for a single metric in the considered interval.
 This representation is useful to quickly identify the most used data sources per aggregation criterion (e.g. IP address, application) on the network.
-The number of data sources displayed per aggregation criterion can be set in the [Settings](#settings) section.
+The number of data sources displayed per aggregation criterion can be set in the [settings](#settings) section.

 The view strictly depends on which probe and aggregation criterion have been chosen, showing six charts classified in: